sdkie3802dhsdkh3ioiuz/openbsd_garage_boost/README.md

 might otherwise occur due to power loss.
 Of course, this would not prevent a reboot due to failing hardware or Soviet EMPs targeting your garage.
-All it takes to make the garage door open is a momentary short, so preventing every single momentary short except those for those induced programmatically might require a slightly different setup.
+All it takes to make the garage door open is a momentary short, so preventing every single momentary short except those induced programmatically might require a slightly different setup.
 As long as the all the wires are plugged into the relay, the system will be sensitive to momentay fluctuations, possibly opening the door at inopportune times.
 The problem might be that we're not being sufficiently realistic in our simulation of